 - There is a strong collaboration with the Network Palliative Care Rotterdam, in which all the relevant parties strongly work together to improve the (transmural) palliative care

 - Palliative care is embedded in national and international networks

 Palliative care focuses on pro-active palliative care planning: multidimensional, multi(inter)disciplinary and methodically.

-The Palliative Care Consultation Team is involved in complex care, characterised by:
+The Team Supportive and Palliative Care (TSPC) is involved in complex care, characterised by: